Ousley.ai / Apple workflow AI in development

 Apple developers need more than a model that can write plausible Swift.

-Real Apple-platform work lives inside destinations, previews, simulators, project structure, tool navigation, build output, and platform conventions.
-That workflow gets flattened by broad AI products that optimize for generic code generation instead of Apple execution quality.
+Real Apple-platform work lives inside destinations, previews, simulators, project structure, build output, and platform conventions.
+Broad AI products flatten all of that — optimizing for generic code generation, not Apple execution quality.

-Ousley exists because the frustrating parts of this workflow are specific enough to target and meaningful enough to measure.
-The product thesis is not “more output.”
-The product thesis is cleaner execution where Apple teams actually lose time.
+Ousley exists because the frustrating parts of this workflow are specific enough to target and real enough to measure.
+It's not about more output — it's about cleaner execution in the places where Apple teams actually lose time.

-That means treating Swift and Xcode as a workflow environment, not just a prompt language.
-It also means being explicit about what we think generalists still miss.
+That means treating Swift and Xcode as a workflow environment, not just a prompt language — and being direct about what generalists still miss.

 01